-- 1. Multiple Tasks: Able to edit and combine multiple tracks and then merge the tracks and export them in a final mix to a single audio file. - dead air or blank space from the front of a recording 2.
-Trimming: Removing and unnecessary time off the end is your first sound editing task. an extra 3.
-Splicing and Assembly: Using the same tools mentioned for trimming, you will probably inevitably want to remove the extraneous noises that creep into recording. - 4.
-Volume Adjustments: If you are trying to assemble ten different recordings into a single track there is a little chance that all the segments have the same volume. - 5.
-Format Conversion: In some cases your digital audio editing software might read a format different from that read by your presentation or authoring program. - 6.
-Resampling or downsampling: If you have recorded and edited your sounds at 16 bit sampling rates but are using lower rates you must resample or downsample the file. - 7.
-Equalization: Some programs offer digital equalization capabilities that allow you to modify a recording frequency content so that it sounds brighter or darker. - 8.
-Digital Signal Processing: Some programs allow you to process the signal with reverberation, multitap delay, and other special effects using DSP routines.
+1. Multiple Tasks: Able to edit and combine multiple tracks and then merge the tracks and export them in a final mix to a single audio file.

+2. Trimming: Removing dead air or blank space from the front of a recording and an unnecessary extra time off the end is your first sound editing task.

+3. Splicing and Assembly: Using the same tools mentioned for trimming, you will the probably want to remove extraneous noises that inevitably creep into recording.

+4. Volume Adjustments: If you are trying to assemble ten different recordings into a single track there is a little chance that all the segments have the same volume.

+5. Format Conversion: In some cases your digital audio editing software might read a format different from that read by your presentation or authoring program.

+6. Resampling or downsampling: If you have recorded and edited your sounds at 16 bit sampling rates but are using lower rates you must resample or downsample the file.

+7. Equalization: Some programs offer digital equalization capabilities that allow you to modify a recording frequency content so that it sounds brighter or darker.

+8. Digital Signal Processing: Some programs allow you to process the signal with reverberation, multitap delay, and other special effects using DSP routines.

-- 9. Reversing Sounds: Another simple manipulation is to reverse all or a portion of a digital audio recording.
-Sounds can produce a surreal, other wordly effect when played backward. - 10.
-Time Stretching: Advanced programs let you alter the length sound This feature useful but without changing its pitch. can be verv watch out: most time stretching algorithms will severely degrade the audio quality.
+9. Reversing Sounds: Another simple manipulation is to reverse all or a portion of a digital audio recording.
+Sounds can produce a surreal, other wordly effect when played backward.

+10. Time Stretching: Advanced programs let you alter the length of a sound file without changing its pitch.
+This feature can be very useful but watch out: most time stretching algorithms will severely degrade the audio quality.